MayankPratap/JS-Calculator/README.md

  - I can restart my calculator using AC button.
  - It saves previous result and you can access it using ANS button.
  - Handles Divide by Zero Error.
+ - Handles Negative Numbers.

 # Things learnt :-

  - Callback function on click events.
  - Converting Infix Expression to Postfix and then evaluating postfix expression on multidigit numbers.

-# To-Do :-
+# To do :-

- - Implement same functionality for negative numbers and intermediate negative results.
+ - Parentheses Support.